frap129/OpenQ1/README.md

 # How to install:
 Follow the [installation guide](docs/Installation.md).
 Note that this is still in testing, bugs are to be expected.
 Please report issues and feature requests in this repo.

+### Calibrate Z Offset
+Unlike the stock firmware, you must manually run Z offset calibration.
+This step is not optional.
+See the explanation and guide here: [Calibrating Z Offset](docs/Calibrating-Z-Offset.md)